alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case.

 ### Corporation Tax

 Title case.

 ### Corporation Tax for Agents online service

 Title case.

 ### Corporation Tax Online

-Use title case ‘Online’ if referring to the actual service, not if you're describing using the service: 'you can pay your Corporation Tax online or at the Post Office.'
+Use title case 'Online' if referring to the actual service, not if you're describing using the service: 'you can pay your Corporation Tax online or at the Post Office.'

 ### COTS

 Meaning "commercial-off-the-shelf software".
 Not "cots" or "Cots".
 Explain the acronym at first use.

 ### council

 Use lower case when writing about local councils in general.
 Use capitals for the official name of a local council.
-For example ‘Reading Borough Council’, ‘Warwick District Council’ and ‘Swanage Town Council’.
+For example 'Reading Borough Council', 'Warwick District Council' and 'Swanage Town Council'.

 ### Council Tax

 Title case.

 ### countries and territories

 When referring to a country or territory, use the names listed in the [country register or territory register](https://data.gov.uk/dataset/0b412b57-6934-4f28-b495-640cdc7e8f7f/foreign-commonwealth-and-development-office-geographical-names-index).